Weather Library > Introduction to Flash Flood Waves

 Predicting and locating a flash flood wave

-Disclaimer and Safety Warning: I've been 'chasing' these events for a several years now, and aside from icy roads in the winter, no other weather hazard makes me as nervous and demands as much caution from me as a flash flood - they are (second to icy roads) the most dangerous things I encounter when covering weather stories.
+Disclaimer and Safety Warning: I've been 'observing' these events for a several years now, and aside from icy roads in the winter, no other weather hazard makes me as nervous and demands as much caution from me as a flash flood - they are (second to icy roads) the most dangerous things I encounter when covering weather stories.
 Consequently I would NOT recommend that a beginner take part in anything I'm about to describe.
 The main safety issue of a flash flood is having a quick escape route for both you and your vehicle to significantly higher ground (as in halfway up a mountainside).
 Getting yourself out of harm's way is simple (just walk uphill perpendicular to the creek), but it takes some forethought to make sure you also get your car (and all of its contents) out of the way.
 A major flash flood can fill a valley from mountainside to mountainside with more than 15 feet of fast-moving water, inundating all roads!
 It would be quite easy to lose your car in a flash flood if you don't plan ahead.
 Floodwater is also extremely unhealthy to come in contact with, often being contaminated with all sorts of bacteria and raw sewage that it has picked up along the way.
 In a rapidly developing flash flood, it's best to abandon efforts to save your vehicle and make the priority to get yourself out of harm's way.

 Predicting a flash flood is fairly simple: locate an area experiencing persistent heavy precipitation, then identify the drainage patterns in that location to predict where the water will go.
 Flash floods and attendant strong waves most commonly occur with thunderstorms spanning less than a few hours, rather than long-term moderate rainfall spanning days.
 Weather radar is the best tool for detecting areas of heavy rainfall.
 Look for strong storms that either are not moving or are passing over the same area repeatedly.
 NEXRAD radar in the USA offers an estimated rainfall product (both hourly and storm-total) that can be useful.